dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     WHERE ou.coordinates is not null
     ORDER BY oul.level, par.name, ou.name

-We will use *curl* to first execute the view on the DHIS 2 server.
+We will use *curl* to first execute the view on the DHIS2 server.
 This is essentially a materialization process, and ensures that we have the most recent data available through the SQL view when it is retrieved from the server.
 You can first look up the SQL view from the